Tinberg/Semester-Project-2/README.md

-- cards styles to global!!!
+- my-profile, make loader for each tab (listing, bid activity and auctions won)

-- explore.js = loader on infinitescroll and comments. and hover overlay for listings in utility and my-profile
+- make hover like explore on eall tabs

-- Make profile navbar hover color right on listing and check semantically correct in html in navbar.js
+make btn in listing.html disabled if its the users listing make listing won in profile right